chrisspencer1013/NHacks_Android/README.md

     }
 ```
-Autocomplete and intelisense is your friend! (most of the time...)
+Autocomplete and intellisense is your friend! (most of the time...)

 The id doesn't really mean anything to us, but it is a unique identifier for this button that we can use in the next few steps.